 The President charges TFAB with advising on all matters that pertain to the cost of attendance at the University, including undergraduate and graduate tuition, mandatory fees, non-mandatory fees (such as housing costs and course fees), and the structure of tuition (including, for example, differential tuition levels or comprehensive graduate program rates).
 In addition, TFAB helps to promote communication and engagement about tuition with the students of the University.

-The FY25 Tuition and Fee Advisory Board will meet during fall 2024 to learn about a range of topics, including the fundamental aspects of the UO budget, a primer on financial aid, and long-term projections for the education and general fund.
-During winter 2025, TFAB will meet to discuss proposals for changing administratively controlled mandatory fees, housing rates, course fees, graduate tuition, and tuition rates for the new cohort of undergraduate students.
+The FY25 Tuition and Fee Advisory Board met during fall term 2024 to learn about a range of topics, including the fundamental aspects of the UO budget, a primer on financial aid, and long-term projections for the education and general fund.
+During winter term 2025, TFAB will meet to discuss proposals for changing administratively controlled mandatory fees, housing rates, course fees, graduate tuition, and tuition rates for the new cohort of undergraduate students.

 All TFAB meetings are open to the public.
 Meeting information and materials are available at https://tuition.uoregon.edu/updates.